Meet the Staff

 Director of Publishing

-Casa de Pilatos, Sevilla, 2017
+At Casa de Pilatos, Sevilla, 2017

-I have always felt passionate about writing and met Kitty Axelson-Berry in 1997 at a workshop she was leading on Bereavement Book writing.
-The first and most arduous project I undertook was a Bereavement Book/memoir of my late mother, entitled Learning to Speak (1999).
-Throughout the process, I learned the far-reaching, therapeutic benefits of writing and bookmaking.
-Through Axelson-Berry and her non-profit American Tribute Center (ATC), I volunteered to create a Tribute Book for the bereaved family of a 9/11 victim.
-This book, entitled Sands of Pearl, was published by ATC (2004) and given pro-bono to the family as a gift.
-One thing led to the next, and it was clear to me that working at Modern Memoirs was a true calling.
+Through Axelson-Berry and her non-profit American Tribute Center (ATC), I volunteered to write a Tribute Book for the bereaved family of a 9/11 victim.
+This book, entitled Sands of Pearl, was published by ATC (2004) and given pro-bono to the family as a gift and a way to honor the deceased.
+It became clear to me that working at Modern Memoirs was a true calling.

-To encourage others and to keep my own craft alive, I hosted First Person!
-First Night!, a monthly public reading event for memoirists, held here at the Modern Memoirs office for over 13 years.
-Modern Memoirs published my anthology of these writers, entitled The Reader's Chair (2018).
-In 2025, collaborating with an artist, I created a poetry/art book entitled The Deep Dark Light (Modern Memoirs, Inc.).
+To the job, I bring my cultural awareness, compassion, and undivided attention to clients.
+I have a deep respect for those who wish to preserve their stories.
+To keep my own craft alive, I hosted First Person!
+First Night!, a monthly public reading event for memoirists, held at the Modern Memoirs office for 13 years.
+I designed and published an anthology of these writers, entitled The Reader’s Chair (Modern Memoirs, Inc., 2018).
+More recently, in collaboration with artist Michele Théberge in Berkeley, CA, I created a poetry/art book entitled The Deep Dark Light (Modern Memoirs, Inc., 2025).

 When not at work, I’m usually practicing qigong, swimming, writing, or dancing—currently modern dance, Kazdance, jazz, Sevillanas, and improvisational movement.